Assisted Living

 Take our free care quiz

-How does memory care management start at the person?
+How does memory care management benefit dementia patients?

-Residents at memory care facilities benefit from several person-centered memory care management techniques, including dementia care mapping (DCM) methods.
+Residents at memory care facilities benefit from several memory care management techniques, including person-centered care and dementia care mapping (DCM) methods.
 These methods can be used by caregivers to get to know residents’ histories, personalities, and specific needs quickly and effectively.
-Memory care patients have different daily challenges than seniors who aren’t experiencing cognitive decline, so specialized care and advanced training in observation are necessary for nurses and caregivers in these communities.
+Memory care patients have different daily challenges than seniors who aren’t experiencing cognitive decline.
+This means a specialized approach to care and advanced training in observation are necessary for nurses and caregivers in these communities.

 Person-centered care hinges on a personal relationship between the resident and their caregivers.
 Person-centered care makes time for caregivers to learn residents’ backstories, preferences, notable life experiences, and more.
 Both caregivers and residents thrive when personhood and individuality are centered — caregivers see their work having a greater impact, and residents feel safer, freer, and more respected.[01]